Neats29/neats29.github.io/source/_posts/figuring-life-out-p1.md

 Now on to the resources...

 <!-- 1.
 Know your priorities (⏱️~3 hrs): -->
 <h1 style="font-size: 1.5em;">1.
-Know Your Priorities:</h1>
+Knowing Your Priorities:</h1>

 👉[How to Pick a Career (That Actually Fits You)](https://waitbutwhy.com/2018/04/picking-career.html) - ⏱️~3 hrs

 <img src="/figuring-life-out-p1/waitbutwhy.png"
     style="width: 60%;
     display: block;
-    border: 1px solid black;"
+    border: 1px solid lightgrey;"
     alt="How to Pick a Career (That Actually Fits You)">
 </img>

 What is important to you?
 Why are you currently not fulfilled?
 To work this out I recommend reading Tim Urban’s post on picking a career that suits you.

-__TL;DR__: Make a list of all the things that you need and want (Tim refers to these as yearnings) such as, passion, money, freedom, respect, meaning, impact etc. Including ones that you may not feel particularly proud of, such as status for instance, then rank them in order of importance.
+Make a list of all the things that you need and want (Tim refers to these as yearnings) such as, passion, money, freedom, respect, meaning, impact etc. Including ones that you may not feel particularly proud of, such as status for instance, then rank them in order of importance.
 The couple of items highest on the list are your “priorities”.
 This is the minimum you need in order to feel fulfilled.

 ---
 <h1 style="font-size: 1.5em;">2.
-Know Where You Belong:</h1>
+Knowing Where You Belong:</h1>

 👉[Managing Oneself](https://www.amazon.co.uk/Managing-Oneself-Harvard-Business-Classics/dp/142212312X) - ⏱️~30 mins

 <img src="/figuring-life-out-p1/managing-oneself.jpeg"
     style="width: 50%;
     display: block;
-    border: 1px solid grey;"
+    border: 1px solid lightgrey;"
-    alt="How to Pick a Career (That Actually Fits You)">
+    alt="Managing Oneself">
 </img>

 Written by [Peter Drucker](https://en.wikipedia.org/wiki/Peter_Drucker), the father of management thinking.
 He argues that by __knowing where you belong__, you can be highly effective.

-TL;DR:  By knowing where you belong, you will know which type of work to say yes to and which type to say no to, which team sizes you thrive in most, which type of environments positively stimulate you etc. "Successfull careers are not planned, they develop when people are prepared for opportunities because they know their *strengths*, their *method of work* and their *values*.
+By knowing where you belong, you will know which type of work to say yes to and which type to say no to, which team sizes you thrive in most, which type of environments positively stimulate you etc. "Successfull careers are not planned, they develop when people are prepared for opportunities because they know their *strengths*, their *method of work* and their *values*.
 Knowing where one belongs can transform an ordinary person, hard working and competent but otherwise mediocre into an outstanding performer."
 If you know the following three things about your self, then you will know where you belong:
 - Your strengths
 - How you perform